 This section can contain specific instructions for specific officers.
-It can instruct officers or representatives Faculty Representatives, and groups (such as forums) within UCLU.
+It can instruct officers or representatives, and groups within UCLU.
 It cannot instruct a member of Union staff.

 It is important to note that motions, if adopted become policies which are our collective view as a Union on issues.
 It is what we, as students, standing together, believe in.

 There are few limits on what a motion can concern, provided that the proposed actions that would result if the motion is adopted as policy is legal (according to both English law, especially noting charity and education law, and the objects and powers of UCLU as laid out in our Memorandum and Articles of Association).

 How to submit a motion?